-User Notes: A depleted matrix requires a value of 4 or more and chroma of 2 or less (fig. 29).
+User Notes: This is a very common indicator used to delineate wetland soils in many regions and landscape positions.
+A depleted matrix requires a value of 4 or more and chroma of 2 or less (fig. 30).
 Redox concentrations, including soft iron-manganese masses and/or pore linings, are required in soils with matrix colors of 4/1, 4/2, or 5/2.
-A, E, and calcic horizons may have low chromas and high values and may therefore be mistaken for a depleted matrix; however, they are excluded from the concept of depleted matrix unless the soil has common or many distinct or prominent redox concentrations occurring as soft masses or pore linings.
+A, E, and calcic horizons may have low chromas and high values and may therefore be mistaken for a depleted matrix; however, they are excluded from the concept of depleted matrix unless the layer has 2 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings.
 The low-chroma matrix must be the result of wetness and not a weathering or parent material feature.

-Figure 29.-Indicator F3 (Depleted Matrix).
+Figure 30.-Indicator F3, Depleted Matrix.
 This soil has value of 4 or more and chroma of 2 or less and redox concentrations starting at a depth of 8 cm.
-Since the depleted matrix starts at a depth of ≤15 cm from the soil surface, the minimum thickness requirement is only 5 cm.
+Since the depleted matrix starts at a depth of 10 cm or less from the soil surface, the minimum thickness requirement is only 5 cm to meet the requirements of indicator F3, Depleted Matrix.

 F6.-Redox Dark Surface.
-For use in all LRRs, except W, X, and Y; for testing in LRRs W, X, and Y.

-A layer that is at least 10 cm (4 inches) thick, starting at a depth $\leq$ 20 cm (8 inches) from the mineral soil surface, and has:
+For use in all LRRs, except W, X, and Y; for testing in LRRs W, X, and Y. A layer that is 10 cm (4 inches) or more thick, starting at a depth of 20 cm (8 inches) or less from the mineral soil surface, and has

-- a.
-Matrix value of 3 or less and chroma of 1 or less and 2 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings, or - b.
-Matrix value of 3 or less and chroma of 2 or less and 5 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings.
+- matrix value of 3 or less and chroma of 1 or less and 2 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings, or - 2. matrix value of 3 or less and chroma of 2 or less and 5 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings.

 User Notes: This is a very common indicator used to delineate wetland soils that have a dark surface layer.
-Redox concentrations in mineral soils with a high content of organic matter and a dark surface layer are commonly small and difficult to see (figs. 30, 31, and 32).
+Redox concentrations in mineral soils with a high content of organic matter and a dark surface layer are commonly small and difficult to see (figs. 31, 32, and 33).
 The organic matter masks some or all of the concentrations that may be present.
-Careful examination is required to see what are commonly brownish redox concentrations in the darkened materials.
+Careful examination is required to see what commonly brownish redox concentrations in the darkened materials are.
 If the soil is saturated at the time of sampling, it may be necessary to let it dry at least to a moist condition for redox features to become visible.
-Soils that are wet because of ponding or have a shallow, perched layer of saturation may have any color below the dark surface.
-It is recommended that delineators evaluate the hydrologic source and examine and describe the layer below the dark colored surface layer when applying this indicator.